atbcb/ICTTestingBaseline/docs/1KeyboardNavigation.md

 ##### Selector
 Select visible and hidden interactive interface components (links, form fields, drop down menus, show/hide content, tree views, pop ups/light boxes, frames, iframes, etc.) available using a mouse (hover and/or click).

-##### Test Cases
-###### Test Case Mode
+##### Test Mode
 Manual inspection

-###### Test Case Steps
+##### Tools Necessary / Tool Instructions
+Physical system keyboard and pointing device (e.g., mouse)
-1. Use the standard keyboard commands (Tab, [Shift+Tab], Space bar, ALT, arrow keys, Enter, etc.) to navigate through each interactive interface component (including form drop-down lists and form fields); check that navigation and interaction DOES NOT require specific timing for individual keystrokes.
+1. Use the standard keyboard commands (Tab, [Shift+Tab], Space bar, ALT, arrow keys, Enter, etc.) to navigate through each interactive interface component (including form drop-down lists and form fields).
 2. Evaluate whether the interface’s underlying function requires input that depends on the path of the user's movement (e.g., free-hand drawing); if the underlying function itself requires input that depends on the path of the user’s movement, then it may require specific timing for individual keystrokes.

-###### Output
-Each element tested will return a test result of pass or fail for eash test case as well as a description of any errors causing a failure result.
-/[Test case results are combined with other test case results to provide a cumulative outcome, pass or fail, of the rule.
-When a rule has multiple test cases, the results of all test cases are combined to give a single result for each selected item.
-The results are cumulative, meaning that as long as one test case passes, the rule has passed./]
-/[If either one of these passed, the rule has passed.
-Only if both fail, does that element fail the rule./]
+##### Test Cases
+1. Check that keyboard navigation and interaction DOES NOT require specific timing for individual keystrokes.
+2. Check that the interface’s underlying function REQUIRES input that depends on the path of the user's movement (e.g., free-hand drawing; if the underlying function itself requires input that depends on the path of the user’s movement, then it may require specific timing for individual keystrokes).

-##### Outcome
+##### Output
-The overall test procedure (accumulating the results of the individual test cases) should return one of the following outcomes:
-* Passed – the test target passed the test
+* Passed - if either test case passes
-* Failed – the test target failed the test
+* Failed - if no test case passes
-* Cannot tell: it is unclear whether or not the test target passes or fails the test

 ### Keyboard, No Keyboard Trap – B1.3-no-trap
 #### Rule Description